telerik/kendo-ui-core/docs/controls/editors/combobox/virtualization.md

     }
 ```

-#### Kendo UI R3 2016 Updates
+### Recent Updates

-Since **Kendo UI R3 2016** the developer is able to determine if the valueMapper should resolve *value to index* or *value to dataItem*.
-This is configured through the `mapValueTo` option that accepts two possible values - "index" or "dataItem".
-By default the `mapValueTo` is set to "index" which does not change the current behavior of the virtualization process.
+The changes introduced with the Kendo UI R3 2016 release enable you to determine if the `valueMapper` must resolve a *value to an `index`* or a *value to a `dataItem`*.
+This is configured through the `mapValueTo` option that accepts two possible values&mdash;`"index"` or `"dataItem"`.
+By default, the `mapValueTo` is set to `"index"`, which does not affect the current behavior of the virtualization process.

-If the developer sets `mapValueTo: "dataItem"`, the `valueMapper` implementation should return the dataItems that correspond to the selected values.
-The widget will use the returned dataItems to render selected dataItems but not will not scroll the list to the selected dataItem.
-Instead when the user open the list, the widget will display the options from the first data page no matter if the selected value is part of the first page or not.
+If you implement the `mapValueTo: "dataItem"` configuration, the `valueMapper` is expected to return the `dataItems` that corresponds to the selected values.
+The widget will use the returned `dataItems` to render the selected values but will not scroll the list to the selected values.
+When the user opens the list, the widget will display the options from the first data page instead, no matter whether the selected value is a part of the first page or not.
+This is the main limitation of the `mapValueTo: dataItem` configuration.

 ###### Example